walitemuri/ConnectFour_OOP/ReadMe.md

 These are the following attributes of each object:

 Board:
 * 6*7 integer matrix representing the slots of a Connect4 Board

 Player:
-    * String, playerSymbol "X" and "O" are used for my example -Integer, currentMove for storing players intended move
+* String, playerSymbol "X" and "O" are used for my example *Integer, currentMove for storing players intended move

 ConnectFour:
 * Composition:
 * Board
 * 2 Player
 * FileIO
 * turn Integer to keep track of turns

 TextUI:
     * Scanner for user Input